Education Fellows and VISTA’s

 THE VISTA PROGRAM

 Benefits include extensive training, health coverage, a living stipend, child care allowance, student loan forbearance and other benefits.
-Members are eligible for an education award of $5,730 upon completion of a year of service.
+Members are eligible for an education award of $5,920 upon completion of a year of service or a cash stipend of $1,800.
+Please visit the VISTA Campus website for more information about serving as a VISTA.